 Las Vegas has it all, from Michelin-starred restaurants to Broadway-caliber shows, incredible art collections, and family fun.
 I recently spent five days in the Entertainment Capital of the World—not nearly enough time to experience all it has to offer—and rediscovered why Las Vegas is one of the nation’s top destinations.
-Here are 10 wow experiences in Las Vegas you won’t want to miss on your next visit.
+Here are 10 wow Las Vegas experiences you won’t want to miss on your next visit.

 Dig This Las Vegas